shreyas-nikam/685e9f966d454e734c158ea3/README.md

 2.  **Access the application in your browser:**  Streamlit will provide a local URL (usually `http://localhost:8501`) in your terminal.
 Open this URL in your web browser to access the application.

-3.  **Using the Application:**
-    *   **Upload Data:** Click the "Browse files" button or drag and drop a CSV or Excel file into the designated area.
-    *   **View Data:** The uploaded data will be displayed in a table.
-    *   **Filter Data:** Use the filter options above each column to narrow down the data.
-Type in a value and press enter to filter.
-    *   **Generate Charts:** Select the type of chart you want to generate from the sidebar.
-Specify the columns for the x-axis and y-axis.
-Click the "Generate Chart" button to display the chart.
-    *   **Customize Charts:** Adjust the chart title, axis labels, and other parameters in the sidebar.
-    *   **Download Charts:** Click the download button below the chart to save it as a PNG image.

 ## Project Structure